Anxiety

 Difference Between Anxiety, Depression and Stress

-- Feelings of sadness, hopelessness or lack of interest in activities
+- Persistent sadness, hopelessness or lack of interest.

 What Causes Anxiety?